-Ireland is a world class milk producing country, and farmers deserve a world class milk testing system which is centralised, independently operated and accredited to the best international standards.
+Ireland is a world class milk producing country, and farmers deserve a world class milk testing system which should ideally be centralised, but most of all independently accredited to the best international standards.

 Currently, milk is in most cases being tested by the same organisation which purchases it.
 This creates a potential problem, at least of perception, of vested interest.

 However, pressure by IFA over the last two decades has helped achieve major improvements in the standards of testing, and of prompt communication of results to help with on-farm management decisions.
 Well publicised surveys by IFA in Limerick and Cork in the mid 2000’s have helped persuade the Government to monitor testing standards at co-op level, have generally raised awareness and helped to massively improve standards in this area.